-The size of the operation includes 426 sf of retail space and 302 sf of office/storage space, is not oversized to meet regional demand, and, thus, is appropriate to meet the needs of the local Pacifica community for access to cannabis.
+The size of the operation includes 672 sf of retail space and 352 sf of office space, is not oversized to meet regional demand, and, thus, is appropriate to meet the needs of the local Pacifica community for access to cannabis.
 There is no applicable size limitation in the City's Zoning Regulations on general commercial spaces or CROs specifically.
-The operation does not create any parking or traffic concerns based on its size and will provide the option of delivery service to customers.
+The operation does not create any parking or traffic concerns based on its size.
 For these reasons, the proposed size of the cannabis operation is appropriate under the criteria of this finding.